New & Used Lamborghini Huracan: In Depth

 GET A FREE PRICE QUOTE

-The Lamborghini Huracan, like the Gallardo before it, uses a 5.2-liter V-10 engine mounted amidships, powering all four wheels, but that's about where the similarities end.
-Every element of the Huracan has been redesigned, upgraded, and improved as compared to the Gallardo's already high standard.
+The Huracán succeeds the Gallardo as the brand's less-expensive sports car.
+Like the Gallardo before it, the Huracán gets its power from a 5.2-liter V-10 engine mounted amidships, powering all four wheels.
+That's about where the similarities end.
+Every element of the Huracán has been redesigned, upgraded, and improved as compared to the Gallardo's already high standard.

 MORE: Read our 2015 Lamborghini Huracan review